Leilani Munter is an American racing driver and environmental activist.

 - Extensive action for vegansim, ecology and other causes

 In 2010 she made her Daytona debut.
 After just having recorded the fastest lap of the race she was involved in a collision where another driver spun his car and took ten other cars off the road (including Leilani) too.

 Returning to Daytona in 2012 she had her car colours based on the documentary ‘The Cove’.
 The Cove is a film which covers a regular horrific dolphin slaughter.

 She also competed at Daytona in 2013 and 2014 (when again an accident caused by another car stopped her).

 Leilani continued racing until 2019 when she retired (read more here).
 During her racing career and afterwards, campaigning on issues such as renewable energy and veganism have been a priority.

 Enironmental activism, renewables and veganism

 Leilani has also studied and has a degree in Biology, specializing in ecology, behavior and evolution.
 She has an interest in environmental activism and has spoken out on a number of issues.
 She has highlighted the Indy Car series use of ethanol and asked for a move to a 100% renewable source.
 Her blog on environmentalism features in the Huffington Post and has a section on her own website dedicated to environmental issues.

-Activism has included becoming the first carbon neutral racer by adopting an area of rainforest each time se raced.
-In 2010 she organised for the Empire State Building to be lit up red to highlight doolphn slaughter in Taji.
-She's filmed for the Oceanic Preservation Society, and has fought for recognition and support of car technology based on renewale, non-oil sources.
+Leilani has become the first carbon neutral racer by adopting an area of rainforest each time she raced.
+In 2010 she organised for the Empire State Building to be lit up red to highlight dolphin slaughter in Taji.
+She’s filmed for the Oceanic Preservation Society, and has fought for recognition and support of car technology based on renewable sources.

 She has numerous awards and appearances relating to her environmental activism.